Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Relation with Morgan-Shalen compactification and monodromy

 where $(\sigma_{\alpha}^{F'})^{\vee} :={\operatorname{Hom}}_{\text{monoid}} (\sigma_{\alpha}^{F'}\cap \Gamma\cap N(F'),\,\R_{\ge 0})$.
 Since $(y_i,z'_i)$ are bounded, $\im u_i-v_i=h_{z'_i}(y_i,y_i)$ are also bounded.
 Hence the limit of ratios of $\{\im\langle m, u_i\rangle\}$ is equal to that of $\{\langle m, v_i\rangle\}$, which corresponds to the point $\tilde{x}_\infty$.
 We therefore conclude that the limit of $I(x_i)$ exists and equals $I(x_{\infty})$, completing the proof of Claim~\ref{gen.seq} and that of Theorem~\ref{MS.Sat}. \end{proof}

-\begin{Rem}[Non-simple Lie group case] Recall that we assumed $G$ is a \textit{simple} Lie group at the beginning of this section.
+\begin{Rem}[Non-simple Lie group case] Recall that we assumed $G$ is a \textit{simple} Lie group at the beginning of this chapter.
 Even if $G=\mathbb{G}(\mathbb{R})$ is \textit{not} simple, we can apply the Morgan-Shalen-Boucksom-Jonsson compactification (\cite{BJ16}, \cite[Appendix]{TGC.II}) to toroidal compactifications of a locally symmetric space $\Gamma\backslash D=\Gamma\backslash G/K$ for an arithmetic group $\Gamma$.
 From \cite[A.12, A.13 (also cf.\ A.10)]{TGC.II}, this does not depend on the choice of the combinatoric data --- the admissible cone decomposition.
-We expect this can be still reconstructed in the Satake's representation theoretic manner \cite{Sat1, Sat2} and hope to treat it more properly in future.
+We expect this can be still reconstructed in the Satake's representation theoretic manner \cite{Sat1, Sat2} and hope to treat it more properly in future (cf., comments in \cite[III.3.18]{BJ}).

 \begin{Ex} Let us think of the Hilbert modular varieties (cf.\ e.g.\ \cite{vG}).
 In this case, $\mathbb{G}={\rm Res}_{F/\Q}(SL_{2})$ for a totally real number field $F$.
 Then $G\simeq SL_{2}(\R)^{[F:\Q]}$ as a Lie group and $D\simeq \mathbb{H}^{[F:\Q]}$, a product of upper half plane, as a symmetric space since $F\otimes_{\Q}\R\simeq \R^{[F:\Q]}$.
 We set $r:=[F: \Q]$.
-(Most typical and classically well-studied from the time of Hilbert-Blumenthal, is when $F$ is a (real) quadratic field and $\Gamma=SL_{2}(\mathcal{O}_{F})\subset G(\Q)=SL_{2}(F)$.)
+(Most typical and classically well-studied from the time of Hilbert-Blumenthal, is when $F$ is a (real) quadratic field and $\Gamma=SL_{2}(\mathcal{O}_{F})\subset \mathbb{G}(\Q)=SL_{2}(F)$.)

-Note that the $\Q$-rank of $G$ is $r$ while the boundary components of our Morgan-Shalen compactification (after \cite[Appendix]{TGC.II}) is real $(r-1)$-dimensional while the adjoint representation $\mathfrak{g}\simeq \mathfrak{sl}_{2}(\R)^{\oplus r}$ is not irreducible so that the framework of Satake \cite{Sat2} does not apply directly.
+Note that the $\Q$-rank of $\mathbb{G}$ is $1$ and the boundary components of our Morgan-Shalen compactification (after \cite[Appendix]{TGC.II}) is real $(r-1)$-dimensional while the adjoint representation $\mathfrak{g}\simeq \mathfrak{sl}_{2}(\R)^{\oplus r}$ is not irreducible so that the framework of Satake \cite{Sat2} does not apply directly.

-This is not directly related but note that the Satake-Baily-Borel compactification's ($0$-dimensional) boundary components are famously known to be in one to one correspondence with the ideal classes of $\mathcal{O}_{F}$.
+This is not directly related to our main contents, but note that the Satake-Baily-Borel compactification's ($0$-dimensional) boundary components are famously known to be in one to one correspondence with the ideal classes of $\mathcal{O}_{F}$.
 Hence the number of the boundary components is the class number $\# {\rm Cl}(\mathcal{O}_{F})$. \end{Ex}

-From next subsection, again we discuss under the assumption that $G$ is a simple Lie group, to avoid complication. \end{Rem}
+From the next subsection, again we discuss under the assumption that $G$ is a simple Lie group, to avoid complication. \end{Rem}